jetp104/iss_tracker/README.md

 ![image](https://user-images.githubusercontent.com/122917623/224171410-efa74a22-9fcd-4363-967d-fbfed5ebd303.png)

 ### 2.
-Build this image by using this command (Note you can skip this step if you just want to use the image skip to 3)
+Build this image by using this command
 ```
 docker build -t jetp104/iss_tracker:midterm .
 ```